shaefner-usgs/easy-web-forms/README.md

 See [example.php](dist/example.php) for additional details.

 You will also need to create a MySQL table with field names that correspond to the name attribute of each form control/group.
-Additional fields are needed to store optional metadata for each record if configured: 'datetime' (Type DATETIME), 'ip' (Type VARCHAR) and browser (Type VARCHAR).
-No metadata fields are set to be included by default.
+Additional fields are needed to store optional metadata for each record if configured:

+* 'datetime' (Type DATETIME)
+* 'ip' (Type VARCHAR)
+* 'browser' (Type VARCHAR)

+No metadata fields will be included by default.
 An auto-incrementing 'id' field is recommended.

 ## Validation